leonardomilv3/leonardomilv3/README.md

 ## About me

 - Born and raised in Brasilia, Brazil.
-- Estudying Software Engineering at Brasilia University (UnB), currently in the 8th semester.
+- Estudying Software Engineering at Brasilia University (UnB), currently in my 5th year (last year).
 - Love going to the gym and play football.

 ## Experience